toBeOfUse/Twitter-Archive-Browser/api.rst

 API Documentation
 ###################

 All API requests must contain an Authorization cookie obtained from /api/authenticate.
 All query string parameters are required unless otherwise indicated.
 Page numbers start at 1.
-User-sidecar requests (as labeled below) come in the form of objects with a "results" key pointing to the main payload of the request and a "users" key pointing to an object mapping user ids onto objects containing "id", "handle", "display_name", "nickname", and "avatar_url" fields.
 The standard way to display a user's name is "display name (@handle) | nickname if it exists".

 Authorization
 ================